EPIC-guide/epic-guide.github.io/first.md

 the EDIC staff for administrative questions, and of course the student representatives.

-You may also want to check out the "getting started" websites of the [EPFL IC doctoral school](https://www.epfl.ch/education/phd/edic-computer-and-communication-sciences/edic-computer-and-communication-sciences/edic-new-phd-students/), the [EPFL-wide doctoral school](http://phd.epfl.ch/new-students), and the [EPFL student affairs](https://www.epfl.ch/education/studies/en/).
+Also check out the "getting started" websites of the [EPFL IC doctoral school](https://www.epfl.ch/education/phd/edic-computer-and-communication-sciences/edic-computer-and-communication-sciences/edic-new-phd-students/), the [EPFL-wide doctoral school](http://phd.epfl.ch/new-students), and the [EPFL student affairs](https://www.epfl.ch/education/studies/en/).